Repository

 I develop the backend using Java 17 with Spring Boot, and Postgres 15.3 as the data store.
 Other Java libraries that I use in this project:

-• spring-dotenv: a library to load environment variables from .env file.
+- spring-dotenv: a library to load environment variables from .env file.
 I use it to load database information and others.

-• MapStruct: a library to create mapping between two Java Beans.
+- MapStruct: a library to create mapping between two Java Beans.
 I use it to transform entity objects into DTO objects.

-• jOOQ: a library to generate Java code from database structure.
+- jOOQ: a library to generate Java code from database structure.
 I use it as an interface to interact with the database.

 Directory Structure

-Tabunganku Project Structure All classes are stored in the package com.willystw.tabunganku.
+All classes are stored in the package com.willystw.tabunganku.
 TabungankuApplication is the main class to start the application.
 The subdirectories here manage different classes:

-• controller: stores classes with @RestController annotation.
+- configuration: stores classes with

-• dto: stores request and response classes, as well as DTO classes.
+@RestControllerannotation. - dto: stores request and response classes, as well as DTO classes.

-• model: stores model classes, such as: Category, Transaction, and User.
+@Mapperannotation.@Mapperannotation is used to generate a class that can transform one class into another. - model: stores model classes, such as: Category, Transaction, and User.

-• repository: stores classes with @Repository annotation. @Repository annotation is used to indicate that a class connects to a database to manipulate a data.
+@Repositoryannotation.@Repositoryannotation is used to indicate that a class connects to a database to manipulate a data. - resolver: stores classes with

-• service: stores classes that perform business logic or data manipulation tasks.
+@RestControllerAdviceannotation.@RestControllerAdviceoverrides the default exception handling in Spring Boot. - service: stores classes that perform business logic or data manipulation tasks.

 SQL Script